Best daily deals

 Pop and country music does well through the Sny WF-C500.
 “Summertime” by Orville Peck opens with strings and vocals, which are easily distinguishable.
 This is also a good time to bring up Digital Sound Enhancement Engine (DSEE).
 Sony claims DSEE restores “high-frequency sound and fine fade-out sound … to the track for a more authentic listening experience.”
 Upon activation, there is a subtle difference, and the cymbals at the beginning of “Summertime” are slightly louder.
 You’re unlikely to hear this difference in a casual listening environment or one where there’s plenty of background noise that could make it through the earbuds’ seal in your ear canal.

-As our frequency response chart shows above, the Sony WF-C500 actually drops well below the target in the highs, so DSEE seems like it’s doing double duty here.
+As our frequency response chart shows above, the Sony WF-C500 drops well below the target in the highs, so DSEE seems to be doing double duty here.
 Using the app’s equalizer feature to boost the highs also does something similar.

 With the Sony WF-C500, you also get access to 360 Reality Audio, which is similar to Dolby Atmos.
 A sample file inside the app gives you an idea of what this sounds like, akin to surround sound without using multiple speakers.
 However, I do not use any of the apps that support this option for my music playback, so I’m unable to test much more than the included file.

-Overall, the Sony WF-C500 has a sound profile that suits its intended use cases: commuting and working out.
+Overall, the Sony WF-C500’s sound profile suits its intended use cases: commuting and working out.

 Can you use the Sony WF-C500 for phone calls?